oracle-livelabs/security/blockchain-table-new/blockchain-table-digests/blockchain-table-digests.md

 > Oracle 23ai introduces the ability to generate filtered digests using row selectors.
 These allow you to verify digest integrity over a subset of rows rather than the entire table — ideal for cases like regional audits, department-level records, or sensitive data slices.
 >
-> We will continue working with the **bank\_ledger\_bt** table created in Lab 3, building upon it to explore advanced signing and verification features.
+> We will continue working with the **bank\_ledger\_bt** table created in Lab 3, building upon it to explore digest generation and verification features.

 In this lab, we will use SQLcl to perform various operations on Blockchain Tables, leveraging its intuitive and user-friendly interface.
 The dedicated command for managing Blockchain Tables is `blockchain_table | bl` .
 SQLcl offers powerful features such as Completion Insight (TAB) for command suggestions, Command History to revisit previous commands, and an In-Line Editor for easy modifications, ensuring a smooth and efficient workflow.
 For additional guidance, you can access the help section directly in the SQLcl console by typing `help blockchain_table` or `help bl` .
 This provides a comprehensive overview of all commands and functionalities, making it easier to explore and manage Blockchain Tables throughout the lab.